Master Your Emotions: A Self-Regulation Guide from LGBT Counselling Melbourne

-It might seem obvious that we should try not to be judgmental about how we feel, but that takes a lot of practice and often has never been role-modelled.
-We tend to have a lot of conflicting thoughts and feelings about particular emotions.
-For instance, anger can be met quickly by fear and shame as we rush ahead to what the emotion might mean.
-When we keep judgement at bay we help create space for us to identify and name our emotions.
-Even with this extra space it can still prove challenging to correctly name our feelings.
+It might seem obvious that we should try not to be judgmental about how we feel, but that takes a lot of practice and has often never been role-modelled.
+When we keep judgment at bay, we help create space for us to identify and name our emotions.

-Brene Brown, in her research for her book Atlas of the Heart, notes that, on average, adults can name three feelings while they are experiencing them: happy, sad, and pissed off.
-That is a very limited way to describe what is going on inside.
-When we can't name our feelings, we cannot relate to ourselves or others with nuance.
-One way to start building your emotional literacy is by using a daily mood journal; I recommend the app How We Feel, which can help you find the right word to describe a particular feeling state.
-Even naming a feeling correctly can go some way in soothing it.
+Brene Brown, in her research for Atlas of the Heart, notes that, on average, adults can name only three feelings while they are experiencing them: happy, sad, and pissed off.
+This limited vocabulary makes it difficult to relate to ourselves with nuance.
+One way to start building your emotional literacy, a key goal in LGBT counselling Melbourne, is by using a daily mood journal like the app How We Feel, which can help you find the specific word for your state.

 Challenge Your Thoughts by Identifying the Stories Behind Them